It’s okay to make a complaint

 Raising concerns you have about the quality of care you or someone you know is receiving isn’t ‘being difficult.'
 It’s a normal part of service delivery.
 Raising concerns provides an opportunity for aged care service providers to become aware of issues, find solutions and improve their care.

 Anyone can make a complaint about aged care in Australia by discussing issues directly with a service provider or by contacting us.
-Most complaints can be addressed quickly by discussing the issue(s) with your service provider, in person or over the phone.
+Most complaints can be addressed effectively by discussing the issue(s) with your service provider, in person or over the phone.
 If you don’t feel able to do this directly, we can help you do this.

 Here are a few things that will help make your complaint more effective and easier to resolve.